bbeatricecretu/CO2-Farmers-Parcel-Assistent/README.md

 ## 📋 What This Project Does

-The **CO2 Farmers Parcel Assistant** is an intelligent chatbot system that helps farmers monitor and manage their agricultural parcels through conversational interactions.
+The **Farmers Parcel Assistant** is an intelligent chatbot system that helps farmers monitor and manage their agricultural parcels through conversational interactions.
 The system provides real-time insights about vegetation health, soil conditions, moisture levels, and crop trends based on satellite-derived indices.

 **Key Features:**
 - 💬 **Conversational Interface**: Natural language interaction for querying parcel information